-This course is the first of three leadership learning experiences centered on an approved and supervised embedded job experience or field placement in educational or nonprofit leadership.
-The course is built around reflection and skill building, monthly seminars, and culminates in a field project and candidate evaluation.
+This course is one of three leadership lab learning experiences centered on an approved and supervised embedded job experiences or filed placement in educational or nonprofit leadership.
+The course is built around reflection and skill building, monthly seminars and culminates in a field project and candidate evaluation.
 The candidate develops skills in the full range of leadership and management skills for forming sustainable organizations that serve their intended communities.
-The field lab focuses on effective management of technology, as well as finances, facilities and fundraising.
-This includes budgeting, financial reporting and meeting legal reporting requirements.
-The candidate engages in both learning from and serving the organizations and community stakeholders.
-This lab extends and applies knowledge and skills developed in previous courses taken during the degree program.
+Leadership Cycle 3 focuses on coaching an individual teacher to strengthen teaching practices and improve student learning and/or well-being.
+Within the cycle of investigate, plan, act, and reflect, you will familiarize yourself with coaching and observation practices at the school; identify a volunteer teacher whom you will coach; and conduct a full coaching cycle, including a pre-observation meeting, a focused classroom observation to collect CSTP-related evidence of practice, and a post-observation meeting.
+Throughout this leadership cycle, you will reflect on your strengths and areas for professional growth as a coach and an equity-minded leader.
+The candidate engages in both learning from and serving the organizations community stakeholders.
+This lab extends and applies knowledge and skills developed in previous courses taken in during the degree program.
 (3 units)

-371. Program Interventions
+371. Program Interventions and Evaluation